+It is so important to maintain our ability to balance with age.
 When I began my yoga practice, I was in vestibular therapy for extreme balance issues that had been going on for a long time.
 I experienced vertigo so severe that on many occasions I would end up in the emergency room on IV medications to make it stop.
 Repeated testing didn’t find any obvious cause.
 One doctor kept telling me that my vertigo was being caused by a faulty gallbladder.
 According to this doctor, the fact that I was over forty and female meant my gallbladder was the issue, and it needed to be removed.

 After some time with no answers, I gave in to the doctor’s suggestion and agreed to have my gallbladder removed.
 Sadly, a few days later the vertigo came back with a vengeance.
 Post surgery testing revealed that my gallbladder was normal.

 At this point I decided to make an appointment with an Ear, Nose, and Throat (ENT) Specialist.
 The ENT believed that my vertigo stemmed from silent migraines and suggested I begin vestibular therapy.
 I began a weekly vestibular therapy program and doing “exercises” at home trying to ease the vertigo.

 It was no secret that I had been living under tremendous stress.
 A cancer diagnosis and subsequent treatment, a kitchen remodel, being the caretaker of a sick parent and two young children, and experiencing the eventual loss of my mom left me depleted.
 I was stressed to the max.

 I had not been sleeping, so I went to have a sleep study.
 When I went in for the results, the doctor suggested that I try yoga.
 I took her suggestion to heart and started a yoga practice.
 It wasn’t easy, but I immediately began to feel better.